craftcms/nitro/README.md

 - `--php-version [argument]` install a specific version of PHP.
 Options are `7.4`, `7.3`, and `7.2`.
 - `--database [argument]` install a database engine.
 Options are `mysql` or `postgres`.

-This boostraps a machine with the custom name `diesel`, using PHP 7.2 and PostgreSQL:
+This bootstraps a machine with the custom name `diesel`, using PHP 7.2 and PostgreSQL:

 ```bash
 nitro --machine diesel bootstrap --php-version 7.2 --database postgres